Refined disk potentials for immersed Lagrangian surfaces: Floer-essential double point

 \subsection{The symplectic potential of the Whitney sphere}

 Let $X$ and $L$ be as in Theorem~\ref{th:seidel_q}.
 In direct analogy to the refined disk potential, define the refined closed-open map

-It counts curves as in \eqref{eq:CO_domain} with any number of $p$- and $q$-corners on $L$, weighted by their boundary classes $[\del u]$ in the capped Chekanov-Eliashberg algebra.
+It counts curves as in \eqref{eq:CO_domain} with any number of $p$- and $q$-corners on $L$, weighted by their boundary classes $[\del u]$ in the capped Chekanov--Eliashberg algebra.
 Considering $L$ as an object of $\F(X)$ `classically' amounts to setting $p=q=0$, $t=1$ in the symplectic potential:

 The isomorphism

 was established in \cite{Pa13}.
 In the following proposition we extend this result by showing that the refined closed-open map to the skeleton $L$ of $X$ is an isomorphism. \begin{prp} Using the algebra isomorphism